 INTERFACE-ID (Optional) Specifies multiple interfaces for transceiver monitoring status display.
-If no interface ID is specified, transceiver monitoring statuses on all valid interfaces are displayed. , (Optional) Specifies a series of interfaces or separates a range of interfaces from a previous range.
-No space is allowed before or after the comma. - (Optional) Specifies a range of interfaces.
-No space is allowed before or after the hyphen. detail (Optional) Specifies to display more detailed information.
+If no interface ID is specified, transceiver monitoring statuses on all valid interfaces are displayed. , (Optional) Specifies a series of interfaces, or separate a range of interfaces from a previous range.
+No space is allowed before and after the comma. - (Optional) Specifies a range of interfaces.
+No space is allowed before and after the hyphen. detail (Optional) Specifies to display more detailed information.